1. What is the SHIFT Architecture Challenge?

 Other team members may include those from the design community and beyond, like community activists, politicians, subject matter experts, or institutional representatives.

-The SHIFT Health/Architecture Challenge is not open to current members of the OAA Council or the Communications Committee.
+The SHIFT Health/Architecture Challenge is not open to current members of the OAA Council or the Communications and Public Education Committee.

 6. What do I need to do?